DrPatroleum/DrPatroleum/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on everything what is interesting enough 😄 🌱 I’m currently learningvPython 🐍
+# 🔭 I’m currently working on everything what is interesting enough 😄
+# 🌱 I’m currently learning Python 🐍

 # 💻 Tech Stack: